 Apart from game drives, one can also explore the bush trails and the riverine gorges, or go bird-watching.
 Out of COVID times, there are opportunities to stay with a Zulu family in a traditional homestead.
 Personally, I chose to indulge my hedonistic tendencies and visit the spa, where I had a thoroughly relaxing aromatherapy massage, which lulled me off to sleep!

-Rhino Ridge Safari Lodge is a luxurious yet affordable base to explore the Hluhluwe iMfolozi Park from.
+Rhino Ridge Safari Lodge is a luxurious yet affordable base to explore the Hluhluwe iMfolozi Park in Kwazulu Natal from.
 For more information, and to see the great current specials, visit Rhino Ridge Safari Lodge.

 Things you must do in South Africa